ONCE YOU HAVE YOUR DENTAL SOCIAL MEDIA PLATFORM in place, it’s time to start building. Where do you begin?

 If you’re like most practices one of your big advantages in gaining early traction with your dental social media efforts is obvious—so obvious in fact that you may not even be thinking about it.
 Your team!

 Team members have close relationships with your patients.
 Team members live and work in your community.
 Team members love your practice.
 Team members understand your practice culture.
 Team members have friends, family members, gym buddies, their church congregation, online social networks, and neighbors who are all prospective patients for your practice.
-Team members are one of the keys to getting the early word out about your social media platform.
+Team members are one of the keys to getting the early word out about your social media for dentists platform.

 Initially, Dental Social Media Platforms Don’t Grow From The Inside Out